Dash0 Raises $110M Series B at $1B Valuation

 [2026-03-19T10:15:22.438291+00:00] app.INFO: Application started. [] []

-This single line already tells you a few things about how Monolog structures a log record.
-The timestamp comes first, followed by the channel name (app) and the severity level (INFO).
-The message comes next, and the two empty brackets at the end represent the context and extra arrays, both of which are empty for now.
+This reveals how Monolog structures log records by default.
+The timestamp appears first, followed by the channel name (app) and the severity level (INFO).
+The message comes next, while the two empty arrays at the end represent the context and extra fields, which are both empty for now.

 A note on PSR-3

 When you installed Monolog, Composer also pulled in the psr/log package.
-This is the PSR-3 LoggerInterface, a standard contract published by the PHP-FIG that defines how a logger should behave.
+This package defines the PSR-3 LoggerInterface, a standard created by the PHP-FIG (PHP Framework Interoperability Group) that specifies how logging libraries should behave.

 Understanding how Monolog works

 Before going further, it's worth spending a moment on how Monolog's internals fit together.
-The library is built around a pipeline model with three key concepts: the Logger, the Handler, and the Processor.
+The library is built around a pipeline model with four key concepts: Loggers, Handlers, Processors, and Formatters.

-The Logger is the object you interact with in your application code.
-When you call a method like $logger->info(), it constructs a log record object containing the timestamp, the channel name, the severity level, the message, and any context you provided.
-That record is then passed down the handler stack.
+The Logger is what you interact with in your application code to log events.
+When you call a method like $logger->info(), Monolog creates a LogRecord containing the timestamp, channel name, severity level, message, and any context you pass.
+That record is then passed through the rest of the pipeline.

 Processors sit between the logger and the handlers.
-Before a record reaches any handler, every registered processor gets a chance to enrich it with additional data.
-This is where you add things like request IDs, memory usage, or the current git commit hash.
-The distinction between context (per-message data you pass explicitly) and extra (per-processor data injected automatically) is central to Monolog's design and will become important when we get to contextual logging.
+Before a record reaches any handler, each processor can inspect and enrich it with additional data.
+This is where you attach information such as request IDs, authenticated user details, memory usage, or deployment metadata.

 Controlling the signal-to-noise ratio with log levels

-Monolog follows the RFC 5424 severity levels, which define eight levels in decreasing order of urgency.
+Monolog follows the RFC 5424 severity levels, which define eight levels (listed below in increasing order of urgency).
 In Monolog 3, these are represented by the Monolog\Level backed enum:

 LevelEnum ValueNumeric ValueDescription